mattermost/docs/source/install/cloud-changelog.md

  - [Native voice calling and screen sharing](https://docs.mattermost.com/channels/make-calls.html) is now available.
 This is a Channels-specific integration.

 #### Collapsed Reply Threads (General Availability)
- - [Collapsed Reply Threads](https://docs.mattermost.com/channels/organize-conversations.html) is now generally available.
-Please reference [this article](https://support.mattermost.com/hc/en-us/articles/6880701948564) for more information and guidance for enabling the feature.
+ - [Collapsed Reply Threads](https://docs.mattermost.com/channels/organize-conversations.html) is now generally available and enabled by default for all Cloud users.
+Administrators may disable it in **System Console > Posts**.

 #### Apps Bar (Beta)
  - The channel header is now decluttered to make it more obvious how to access Calls, Playbooks, and Boards when viewing a channel.
 All channel header icons registered by plugins are moved to the new Apps Bar, while Calls remains in the channel header.